laravel/stream/packages/react/README.md

 }
 ```

-The second parameter is options object, all properties are optional (defaults are shown here):
+The second parameter is an options object where all properties are optional (defaults are shown below):

 ```tsx
 import { useStream } from "@laravel/stream-react";